Anastasiia Ianson

 is currently in development using 3D printing technology.

-one-day projects on phone — video & photography
+one-day project on phone — video works

 3.2